ND 2024-O-08 2024-09-11

 Common questions

-Q: Can the entity be forced to investigate or produce sources of information?
+Q: Can a public entity be forced to identify the source of an oral report?

 Background and statutory framework